workflow4metabolomics/training-material/topics/metabolomics/tutorials/nmr-preprocessing/tutorial.md

 consumption has increased considerably in recent decades.
 This high consumption of fat is harmful for health.
 On a high fat diet, the intestinal microbiota is in a dysbiotic state.
 The objective of this study was to investigate the impact of a bacterial species, E. coli, which increases during fat consumption, on the metabolomic trajectory of mono-associated mice fed a standard and high fat diet.
 Two strains of E. coli were used in our study: the CEC15 strain we previously isolated from freshly pooled faecal samples of 15-day-old suckling rodents and the Nissle 1917 strain, as a representative member of the B2 E. coli phylogroup that has shown to increase in the human gut microbiote during the last decades.

-To this aim, the authors collected samples from 59 male C57b mice divided in four microbiota groups (Germ Free / Germ Free+CEC 15 / Germ Free+Nissle1917 / Conventionally raised mice) and two diets (Normal / High fat) and performed 1-H NMR analysis.
+To this aim, the authors collected urine samples from 59 male C57b mice divided in four microbiota groups (Germ Free / Germ Free+CEC 15 / Germ Free+Nissle1917 / Conventionally raised mice) and two diets (Normal / High fat) and performed 1-H NMR analysis.

 # Get data

 > > <comment-title>On the supported files</comment-title>
 > >
-> > Only Bruker files are currently supported in the W4M plateform.
+> > Only Bruker files are currently supported in the W4M platform.
 >    {: .comment}

 The first step is to upload files into your Galaxy history.
 Bruker files have to be included in a zip file.
 Two directory structures are possible.
 FID can be organized into sub-directories or not.
 You can upload data your own zip file from the 'Upload Data' button or you can used a shared zip file.